 Another problem is that advancing age and increasing number of years on the job are usually highly correlated.
 Older workers have been found to have less strength than younger workers, although hand strength does not appear to decline with aging.
 In one study, average hand pinch and grip scores remained relatively stable in their population with a range of 29 to 59 years.
-Other studies have reported a lack of increased risk associated with aging.

 Whether the gender difference seen with some MSDs in some studies is due to physiological differences or differences in exposure is unclear.
 One 1991 study found no gender difference in workers compensation claims for Carpal Tunnel Syndrome (CTS).
 Another study found no gender difference in reporting of neck or upper extremity MSD symptoms among newspaper employees using video display terminals (VDTs).